RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 aliases: ["/rs/security/access-control/configure-acl/"]
 ---

-Redis ACLs allow you to define named permissions for specific Redis commands, keys, and pub/sub channels.
+Redis access control lists (Redis ACLs) allow you to define named permissions for specific Redis commands, keys, and pub/sub channels.
 You can use defined Redis ACLs for multiple databases and roles.

 ## Predefined Redis ACLs